kasemir/PVAClient/README.md

    registers new PVs with ChannelSearch, creates TCPHandler when channel found.
  * ChannelSearch: Exponential backup to ~30 seconds
+ * Echo test when no new data for a while
  * Reset channel to search when TCP connection closed
  * Monitor beacons, boost search for missing channels
  * CreateChannelRequest